-Mytilene ferries connect Lesbos with Aegean Islands, Athens, Greece, Samos, Ikaria, Cyclades Islands & Turkey with crossings available to Chios, Limnos, Mesta & Fournoi (in Aegean Islands), Piraeus (in Athens), Thessaloniki & Kavala (in Greece), Vathi & Karlovassi (in Samos), Agios Kirikos & Evdilos (in Ikaria), Mykonos & Syros (in Cyclades Islands) & Ayvalik (in Turkey).
+Mytilene ferries connect Lesbos with Aegean Islands, Athens, Samos, Ikaria, Greece, Cyclades Islands & Turkey with crossings available to Chios, Limnos & Fournoi (in Aegean Islands), Piraeus (in Athens), Vathi & Karlovassi (in Samos), Agios Kirikos & Evdilos (in Ikaria), Kavala (in Greece), Mykonos & Syros (in Cyclades Islands) & Ayvalik (in Turkey).
 Sailings from Mytilene are operated by numerous ferry companies.

 Mytilene is situated on the south east coast of the island of Lesbos, and is the capital of the North Aegean Region.
 There are many ferry routes departing from the port, most of them crossing to neighbouring Greek Islands.

 Mytilene is the epitome of a port city; tourists and passengers hurry around the vibrant area surrounding the harbour, taking in the fresh sea air whilst browsing the souvenir shops.
 The port is somewhat of a focal point in the city, hosting several effortlessly cool bars and restaurants that attract a crowd from the first thing in the morning till nightfall.
 However, unlike many other port cities, life doesn’t stop at the harbour – Mytilene is famous for its thriving nightlife, offering tourists the chance to drink some local wine and dance till the early hours.
 For anyone looking for nonstop action then Mytilene is the place to go.